LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 	gcc -shared -o smoothPatch.dll smoothPatch.o

  # Setup for the Visualizer

 ## 1) Install Python modules:
 	python3.9 -m pip install -r Visualizer/requirements.txt

+## 2) Ensure you have everything you need for the VR visualization

+Install Steam and SteamVR

-## 2) Ensure that you have an OpenVR compatible headset
+Ensure that you have an OpenVR compatible headset

 # Usage Example